alam-nazmul/grafana-zabbix-playbook/README.md

 2. Register those servers from Configuration > hosts.

 ## Grafana Configuration
+1. Login with ID admin/PW admin.
-Enable zabbix-grafana plugin from plugin dashboard.
+2. Enable zabbix-grafana plugin from plugin dashboard.
 Follow [the official guide](https://alexanderzobnin.github.io/grafana-zabbix/configuration/).

 You should be able to build your own monitoring dashboard on grafana using zabbix server now!

 ## Running on VM
 Simply run `vagrant up`.
 You'll need: